Koch County

-Koch County is an administrative division of Unity State, South Sudan, covering an area in the center of the state.
+Koch County is an administrative division of Unity State in the Greater Upper Nile region of South Sudan, covering an area in the center of the state.

-The administrative center is the town of Koch.
+The administrative centre is the town of Koch.

 Large villages include Dhor Wang, Thorial, Duar, Wath-Thier and Bieh.

 According to the Sudan Population and Housing Census, 2008, there were 75,000 persons in Koch County.

 The population is extremely poor, with widespread illiteracy.